Opinion: Are we losing faith in those being paid to influence us?

 Are we losing faith in those being paid to influence us?

-Influencers, please play the long game and be honest about what you like; your audience deserve that from you at the very least
+Influencers, please play the long game and be honest about what you like – your audience deserves that from you at the very least

 I don’t know about you, but my social media feeds have been bursting with people I don’t really know telling me what I need to buy to make my 2023 – maybe even my life – complete.